One NZ: Vodafone New Zealand (1998–2023)

 One NZ is based in Auckland and was formed in 1998 as Vodafone New Zealand, after Vodafone purchased BellSouth's New Zealand operations.
 The company employs over 3,000 people and has operations nationwide, with its main offices based in Auckland, Wellington and Christchurch.
 The company is part of the New Zealand Telecommunications Forum.

-In October 2006, Vodafone bought ihug, New Zealand's third largest Internet service provider at the time, to provide internet services under the Vodafone name.
+In October 2006, Vodafone bought ihug, New Zealand's third largest Internet service provider (ISP) at the time, to provide internet services under the Vodafone name.

 In 2012, Vodafone bought TelstraClear, making it New Zealand's second largest internet service provider.

 In June 2016, Sky TV and Vodafone agreed to merge, with Sky TV purchasing 100% of Vodafone NZ operations for a cash payment of NZ$1.25 billion and issuing new shares to the Vodafone Group.
 Vodafone UK was to get a 51% stake in the company.
 However, the proposed merger was rejected by the Commerce Commission, resulting in a plunge in Sky TV's shares, and the proposed merger was not completed.

-The company launched New Zealand's first 4G LTE network and continues to maintain its 2G network.
-In February 2013, Vodafone New Zealand launched New Zealand's first LTE mobile network which is currently available to 98% of the population.
+The company launched New Zealand's first 4G LTE network.
+In February 2013, Vodafone New Zealand launched New Zealand's first LTE mobile network which is currently available to 99% of the population.
 In June 2014, Vodafone New Zealand was ranked the fastest mobile network on the planet by speed-testing service Ookla.
 In December 2019, Vodafone New Zealand launched New Zealand's first 5G mobile network which by 2023 was available in more than 70 towns and cities across New Zealand.

 It ceased to be a subsidiary of the London-listed company Vodafone Plc on 31 July 2019, when its sale to a consortium comprising Infratil Limited and Brookfield Asset Management Inc. was settled.
 The sold company would continue to use the Vodafone brand under a commercial arrangement with Vodafone plc.

 In March 2022, Vodafone New Zealand was described as the best mobile network in New Zealand by umlaut.
 In August 2022, Vodafone New Zealand announced that from 31 August 2024, it would start to switch off their 3G mobile network to allow further expansion of the 4G/5G mobile network.